unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ## Entrypoint proxies

-An Entrypoint Proxy can be wrapped around any Entrypoint value to intercept routing and add custom functionality.
+An Entrypoint proxy can be wrapped around any Entrypoint value to intercept routing and add custom functionality.
 The abstract `EntrypointProxy` class has two methods that can be implemented:

 ```typescript